 Bryozoans are tiny colonial animals.
 Sometimes called moss animals, there are thousands of species living today and many times that number that have been identified in the fossil record.
 Individual members of a colony are called zooids.
 Each zooid builds a home for itself by making a shell of calcium carbonate.
 These individuals join together to create the colony.

-The fossil that you see pictured below is called heterotrypa subfrondosa it is from the Ordovician Period and is about 450 million years old.
+The fossil that you see pictured on the right is called heterotrypa subfrondosa it is from the Ordovician Period and is about 450 million years old.
 It was found in Carroll County, Kentucky.
 It was the home of thousands of individual zooids.
 If you could look at it with a magnifying glass you would see tiny pits.
 Each pit was the home of one zooid.
 They live by filtering water for microscopic organisms.
 Most species live in salt water but there are also many freshwater species.
 In general they prefer moving warm water.

 Bryozoans are not well known by most people.
 Those that do know about them like those in the shipping industry look at these tiny animals as problems.
 They attach themselves to ships’ hulls, piers, and water intake tubes.
 While the individual animals are tiny, the colonies can grow to be several meters across.
 In some areas dead bryozoans colonies create layers of limestone many meters thick.
 Some scientists are finding chemicals produced by these creatures can be helpful to humans.
 One compound called bryostatin is being studied as an anti cancer drug.